Degree Requirements: Ph.D. Degree

-Students must demonstrate reading proficiency in French or German for admission to the Ph.D. program in art history.
-They must demonstrate proficiency in a second non-English language, generally one relevant to the chosen area of research, by the end of the sixth semester or by the time of dissertation topic approval.
-Proficiency may be demonstrated either by two years of university-level coursework or by achieving at least an 80% proficiency level on the five level tests of the relevant Rosetta Stone language program.
+Ph.D. students must demonstrate proficiency in French or German for admission to the Ph.D. program in art history.
+They must demonstrate proficiency in a second non-English language, generally one relevant to the chosen area of research, by the end of the third semester in the PhD program.
+Students may demonstrate proficiency by a) two years of university-level coursework, b) earning a grade of B or better in a 3000-level advanced language course, c) achieving at least an 80% proficiency score on the level 5 milestone of the relevant Rosetta Stone language program, or d) in exceptional circumstances, making a direct petition to the faculty after receiving the recommendation of their advisor.
 Language courses do not carry degree credit.

 Normally, a maximum of 6 semester hours of Directed Studies may be applied to the Ph.D.
 A doctoral candidate may petition the Art History Faculty for permission to take up to 9 semester hours by writing a letter to the Art History Faculty addressed to the Head of Art History explaining the necessity for an additional course.
 See page 8 for additional information.

 This course ARTH:7010 is intended primarily for students who are preparing for their comprehensive examinations.
 A student is expected to work closely with his or her Dissertation Adviser (see Division of Art History Administration) while taking a Ph.D.
 Readings course and should ideally meet with that adviser once every two weeks.